 My approach and how I work

-No two therapists and coaches are the same, and in choosing someone to work with you should feel that there’s a good of a fit between you.
+No two therapists and coaches are the same, and in choosing someone to work with you should feel that there’s a good fit between you.
 You need to feel confident that they understand you, that they can properly help you, and that you can place your trust in them.

 Successful therapy and coaching are built on partnership.
 I’ve been a therapist and coach for a long time, but that doesn’t mean that I can know immediately what will be helpful for you.
 I’ll aim to reach a clear agreement or contract with you about how we work that’s based on your needs and choices and what I can provide.
 I’ll also aim to work in a way that respects and values any differences between us, including those that arise from our different experiences and cultural backgrounds.